andrew-wja/instrumentor/SoftboundCETS.md

 The `key` is an integer value which is unique to each allocated object (on both the stack and the heap), and the `lock` is a pointer to a disjoint metadata space, where the key value resides.
-When a pointer is used, the `lock` and `key` value associated with the pointer are used to check that the key value in the disjoint metadata space still matches the key associated with the pointer.
+When a pointer is dereferenced, the `lock` and `key` value associated with the pointer are used to check that the key value in the disjoint metadata space still matches the key associated with the pointer.
 Since deallocating an object sets the key in disjoint metadata space to `0`, and `0` is a reserved key value, uses of pointers after free can be detected.

 Additionally, each stack frame is assigned a unique integer `key` and a `lock` from the same key pool as the allocation keys.
 When a function creates